 Risk factors for cervical spondylosis include:

-Your doctor will likely start with a physical exam that includes:
+Your health care provider will likely start with a physical exam that includes:

 Imaging tests can provide detailed information to guide diagnosis and treatment.
-Your doctor might recommend:
+Examples include:

-MRI.
-MRI can help pinpoint areas where nerves might be pinched.
+- MRI.
+Using radio waves and a strong magnetic field, MRI can produce detailed images that can help pinpoint areas where nerves might be pinched.

 Nerve function tests

-If over-the-counter pain relievers aren't enough, your doctor might prescribe:
+If nonprescription pain relievers aren't enough, your health care provider might prescribe:

-Nonsteroidal anti-inflammatory drugs.
-While some types of NSAIDs are available over the counter, you may need prescription-strength versions to relieve the pain and inflammation associated with cervical spondylosis.
+- Nonsteroidal anti-inflammatory drugs.
+NSAIDs, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), are commonly available without a prescription.
+You may need prescription-strength versions to relieve the pain and inflammation associated with cervical spondylosis.

 A physical therapist can teach you exercises to help stretch and strengthen the muscles in your neck and shoulders.
+This can be one of the best treatments for the pain and stiffness.
 Some people with cervical spondylosis benefit from the use of traction, which can help provide more space within the spine if nerve roots are being pinched.

-If conservative treatment fails or if your neurological signs and symptoms — such as weakness in your arms or legs — worsen, you might need surgery to create more room for your spinal cord and nerve roots.
+If conservative treatment fails or if neurological symptoms — such as weakness in your arms or legs — worsen, you might need surgery to create more room for your spinal cord and nerve roots.

 Lifestyle and home remedies